AaronERodriguez/Random-Message/README.md

 # Random-Message [![Website shields.io](https://img.shields.io/website-up-down-green-red/http/shields.io.svg)](https://aaronerodriguez.github.io/Random-Message/)
-This project will generate a Random Movie Quote with just a press of a button.
+This project will generate a <u>*random movie quote*</u> with just a press of a button.

-The following npm module was used to generate the quote information:
+The following <u>**npm module**</u> was used to generate the quote information:
 >[popular-movie-quotes](https://www.npmjs.com/package/popular-movie-quotes?activeTab=readme)

 ## Installation

-To install all you need to do is fork the repository, clone that forked repository and once you have cloned it.
+To install all you need to do is <u>fork</u> the repository, clone that forked repository and once you have cloned it.
 In the terminal, run:
 ```console
 npm i
 ```